ZIRTR0X/AI-Fruit-Classification/README.md

 # Classification-de-fruits

 ## Description :
-A application school project done in second year (2A/Y2).
+An application school project done in second year (2A/Y2).

 Creation of an AI in python, which by giving it an image of a fruit, it will give us the name of this fruit.